-- 1. To plan, coordinate, evaluate and allocate funds for the comprehensive local system of mental health, intellectual and developmental disabilities, and substance use disorder services for Champaign County. - 2.
-To promote family-friendly community support networks for the at-risk, underserved and general populations of Champaign County. - 3.
-To increase support for the local system of services from public and private sources. - 4.
-To further develop the systematic exchange of information about local services and needs between the public/private service systems and the CCMHB.
+- 1. To plan, coordinate, evaluate, and allocate funds for the comprehensive local system of mental health, intellectual and developmental disabilities, and substance use disorder services for Champaign County. - 2.
+To promote family-friendly community support networks for the at-risk, underserved, and general populations of Champaign County. - 3.
+To increase public and private support for the local system of services. - 4.
+To further develop systematic exchange of information about local services and needs between the public/private service systems and the CCMHB.

-In order to accomplish these purposes, the Champaign County Mental Health Board must collaborate with the public and private sectors in providing the resources necessary for the effective functioning of the community mental health system.
+To accomplish these purposes, the Champaign County Mental Health Board must collaborate with the public and private sectors in providing the resources necessary for the effective functioning of the community mental health system.

-SYSTEMS OF CARE
+COORDINATED SYSTEMS OF CARE

-Goal #1: Support a continuum of services to improve the quality of life experienced by individuals with mental or emotional disorders, substance use disorders, or intellectual and/or developmental disabilities and their families residing in Champaign County.
+Support a continuum of services to improve the quality of life experienced by individuals with mental or emotional disorders, substance use disorders, or intellectual and/or developmental disabilities and their families residing in Champaign County.

-Objective #1: Expand use of evidence-informed, evidence-based, best practice, recommended, and promising practice models appropriate to the presenting need in an effort to improve outcomes for individuals across the lifespan and for their families and supporters.
+Objective 1.1: Expand use of evidence-informed, evidence-based, best practice, recommended, and promising practice models appropriate to the presenting need to improve outcomes for individuals across the lifespan and for their families and supporters.
 (Allocation Priority/Criteria Objective)

-Objective #2: Promote wellness for people with mental illnesses, substance use disorders, or intellectual and/or developmental disabilities to prevent and reduce early mortality, through support services including access to services addressing basic needs, enrollment in benefit plans and coordinated access to primary care.
+Objective 1.2: Promote wellness for people with mental illnesses, substance use disorders, or intellectual and/or developmental disabilities to prevent and reduce early mortality, through support services including access to services addressing basic needs, enrollment in benefit plans and coordinated access to primary care.
 (Allocation Priority/Criteria Objective)

-Objective #3: Support development or expansion of residential and employment supports for persons with behavioral health diagnosis not covered under expansion of Medicaid or the Affordable Care Act.
+Objective 1.3: Support development or expansion of residential and employment supports for persons with behavioral health diagnoses and no other payor source.
 (Allocation Priority/Criteria Objective)

-Objective #4: Support broad based community efforts to prevent opiate overdoses and expand treatment options.
+Objective 1.4: Support broad based community efforts to prevent overdose deaths and expand treatment options for substance use disorders and addictions.
 (Allocation Priority/Criteria Objective)

-Objective #5: Build resiliency and support recovery e.g. Peer Supports, outside of a clinical setting.
+Objective 1.5: Build resiliency and support recovery e.g. peer supports, outside of a clinical setting.
+Peer-run/operated, mutual help groups support professional medical therapy for recovery, maintenance of recovery, and familial support.
 (Allocation Priority/Criteria Objective)

-Objective #6: Build evaluation capacity of contracted providers utilizing expertise of evaluators from the Department of Psychology at the University of Illinois to further positive outcomes of those engaging in funded services.
+Objective 1.6: Build evaluation capacity of contracted providers utilizing expertise of evaluators from the Department of Psychology at the University of Illinois to improve positive outcomes of those engaging in funded services.
 (Policy Objective)

-Objective #7: Increase providers understanding of the value of setting internal goals for advancing program performance outcome evaluation.
+Objective 1.7: Increase providers' ability to set internal goals for advancing program performance outcome evaluation.
 (Policy Objective)

-Objective #8: Support targeted efforts for workforce recruitment and retention initiatives, such as scholarships, loan repayment, and assistance with professional licensure fees, with level of assistance linked to length of service commitment.
+Objective 1.8: Support targeted efforts for workforce recruitment and retention initiatives, with level of assistance linked to length of service commitment.
 (Allocation Priority/Criteria Objective)

-Objective #9: Enable providers to implement flexible responses to operations during the COVID-19 pandemic, such as supporting telehealth or other virtual service options, to maintain access and engagement with clients and community.
+Objective 1.9: Enable providers to implement flexible responses to operations during the COVID-19 pandemic, such as supporting telehealth or other virtual service options, to maintain access and engagement with clients and community.
 (Collaboration/Coordination Objective)

-Goal #2: Sustain commitment to addressing health disparities experienced by underrepresented and marginalized populations.
+Sustain commitment to addressing health disparities experienced by historically underinvested populations.

-Objective #1: Support culturally responsive and family driven support networks for underrepresented populations, underserved populations, and general populations of Champaign County.
+Objective 2.1: Support culturally and linguistically responsive and family driven support networks for underrepresented populations, underserved populations, and general populations of Champaign County.
 (Allocation Priority/Criteria Objective)

-Objective #2: Provide technical assistance in support of continuous improvement of cultural and linguistic competence plans to meet the needs of the population served.
+Objective 2.2: Provide technical assistance in support of continuous improvement of cultural and linguistic competence plans to meet the needs of the population served.
 (Collaboration/Coordination Objective)

-Objective #3: Encourage providers and other community-based organizations to allocate resources to provide training, seek technical assistance, provide language access and communication assistance, and pursue other professional development activities for staff and governing or advisory boards to advance cultural and linguistic competence.
+Objective 2.3: Encourage providers and other community-based organizations to allocate resources to provide training, seek technical assistance, provide language access and communication assistance, and pursue other professional development activities for staff and governing or advisory boards to advance cultural and linguistic competence.
 (Allocation Priority/Criteria Objective)

-Objective #4: Where families and communities are disproportionately impacted by incarceration, encourage the development of social networks and improved access to resources.
+Objective 2.4: Where families and communities are disproportionately impacted by incarceration, encourage the development of social networks and improved access to resources.
 (Policy Objective)